-On August 29, 2015, the Ecumenical Institute for Labor Education and Research, Inc. (EILER), together with its partner unions and federations, and with support from Mensen met een Missie, successfully held the 4th Felixberto Olalia, Sr. Education Festival focusing on courses related to wages, catechism on labor and neoliberalism.
+On November 18, 2018, the Ecumenical Institute for Labor Education and Research (EILER), together with its partner unions and federations, and with support from Quezon City Public School Teachers Association, Inc. successfully held the 6th Felixberto Olalia, Sr. Education Festival focusing on courses related to wages, history and neoliberal globalization.
 The Education Festival aims to contribute in strengthening the campaign for a national minimum wage in the Philippines.

 EILER has been educating workers on the basic principles of genuine trade unionism for more than three decades.
 Since the 1980s, the institution led in mass education and course development with its banner course, Genuine Trade Unionism (GTU).
 Moreover, it continues to empower workers through various events that popularize labor education and highlight labor-related issues and concerns.
 The theme for this year’s Education Festival is “Mag-aral, magsikhay, manindigan!
 Nakabubuhay na sahod ating ipaglaban!”
 The Education Festival was named after one of the greatest labor leaders of the country, Felixberto “Ka Bert” Olalia, Sr.

 Previous Felixberto Olalia, Sr. Education Festivals gathered hundreds of workers from various unions, labor federations, urban poor communities and other workers’ organizations, along with their families, to participate in seminars and trainings on various topics including labor rights, paralegal training, Health and Safety orientation, women’s orientation and other workers’ issues.